A Kashechewan First Nation mother says she has been told several ways to cure her daughter’s painful skin sores including the latest, a bleach bath.

 “I’m not going to soak my granddaughter in bleach,” he said.

-An online dermatology site does say mild bleach baths are an accepted way to combat moderate to severe eczema.
+An online dermatology site does confirm that mild bleach baths are an accepted way to combat moderate to severe eczema.

 Did you do your research properly or just want to write an inflammatory article?
 You have a one liner at the bottom of the article stating “An online dermatology site does say mild bleach baths are an accepted way to combat moderate to severe eczema”.
 So this shows that the information given to the family was potentially correct and the best possible advice despite your whole article slating this advice.